notsatan/auto-sub/README.md

 Auto-sub is simply a command line tool to batch add subtitles, chapters, attachments to media files using [FFmpeg](http://ffmpeg.org).

-The final result will be in a matroska (`.mkv`) container regardless of the original container.
+The final result will be in a matroska (`.mkv`) container containing the original media file, along with subtitles, attachments, chapters, tags, etc.

 ## Terminology